Cohen-Macaulayness of absolute integral closures: Introduction

+Parts (1) and (2) of Theorem~\ref{XPlusCMIntro} imply that spurious cohomology classes --- ones that should not be there if Kodaira vanishing were true --- are annihilated by pullback to a finite cover, explaining why we view Theorem~\ref{XPlusCMIntro} as a variant of Kodaira vanishing in mixed characteristic.
+This theorem in fact admits a generalization to the relative case where the base $V$ is replaced by any finitely presented algebra $T$ over $V$ (Theorem~\ref{VanishingFiniteCov}); the latter is quite useful in applications (such as those mentioned in Remark~\ref{rmk:MMP}) and was recently extended to all $p$-henselian excellent domains $T$ in \cite[\S 3]{BMPSTWW} by an approximation argument.

+\begin{remark}[What was previously known?]
 As far as we know, Theorem~\ref{XPlusCMIntro} is new even when $d=1$.
 The equal characteristic $p$ analog of Theorem~\ref{XPlusCMIntro} was for $L$ ample corresponds to the graded main theorem from \cite{HHCM}, and the general characteristic $p$ case was the subject of \cite{ddscposchar}.
-In mixed characteristic, the special case of Theorem~\ref{XPlusCMIntro} (3) when $a=0$ was previously known, at the expense of relaxing finite covers to alterations, by \cite{Bhattpdiv} and formed a key input to the $p$-adic Poincar\'e lemma\footnote{Curiously, while the Poincar\'e lemma of \cite{Beilinsonpadic} was used in {\em loc.\ cit.} to give a simple proof of Fontaine's $C_{dR}$ conjecture in $p$-adic Hodge theory, our proof of Theorem~\ref{XPlusCMIntro} relies on modern advances in $p$-adic Hodge theory.} of \cite{Beilinsonpadic}.
-We expect Theorem~\ref{XPlusCMIntro} (as well as a relative variant, see \S \ref{rmk:RelativeGradedBCM}) to be useful in studying some aspects of birational geometry in mixed characteristic (work in progress with Ma, Patakfalvi, Schwede, Tucker, Waldron, Witaszek).
+In mixed characteristic, the special case of Theorem~\ref{XPlusCMIntro} (3) when $a=0$ was previously known, at the expense of relaxing finite covers to alterations, by \cite{Bhattpdiv} and formed a key input to the $p$-adic Poincar\'e lemma\footnote{Curiously, while the Poincar\'e lemma of \cite{Beilinsonpadic} was used in {\em loc.\ cit.} to give a simple proof of Fontaine's $C_{dR}$ conjecture in $p$-adic Hodge theory, our proof of Theorem~\ref{XPlusCMIntro} relies on modern advances in $p$-adic Hodge theory.} of \cite{Beilinsonpadic}. \end{remark}

-\begin{question} Theorem~\ref{RPlusCMIntro} (resp., Theorem~\ref{XPlusCMIntro}) imply that local (resp., coherent) cohomology classes can be killed by finite covers in some situations.
+\begin{question} Theorem~\ref{RPlusCMIntro} (resp., Theorem~\ref{XPlusCMIntro}) imply that local (resp., coherent) cohomology classes can be annihilated by finite covers in some situations.
 Our method of proof, which relies largely on studying structural features of the absolute integral closure directly and is sketched below, does not directly shed light on how one might construct such finite covers in examples.
 It would thus be interesting to give such explicit constructions in some specific instances, e.g., in the special case of Theorem~\ref{XPlusCMIntro} (3) when $d=1$. \end{question}